CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [The right ingredients](https://www.netguru.co/blog/the-right-ingredients-take-full-advantage-of-aws-lambda-and-serverless) - Brief post on how to take full advantage of AWS, Lambda and Serverless.
 - [Event driven influencers - Trek10](https://serverless.com/blog/event-driven-influencers-trek10/) - Brief post about the mission and history of Trek10.
 - [Our journey to serverless](https://www.digitalmaas.com/blog/our-journey-to-serverless) - Story of DigitalMaas transition to a serverless architecture.
-- [Azure Cotainer Instances](https://thenewstack.io/azure-container-instances-proof-microsoft-innovating-containers/) - Post about Azure Container instances and their relation to AWS Lambda.
+- [Azure Container Instances](https://thenewstack.io/azure-container-instances-proof-microsoft-innovating-containers/) - Post about Azure Container instances and their relation to AWS Lambda.
 - [Serverless v1.19.0](https://serverless.com/blog/serverless-v1.19.0/) - Announcement blog post for Serverless Framework v1.19.0.
 - [CloudFoundry Summit 2017 hackathon](https://thenewstack.io/brainstorming-new-platform-ideas-cloud-foundry-hackathon/) - Summary of the CloudFoundry Summit 2017 hackathon.
 - [Handling Python packaging](https://serverless.com/blog/serverless-python-packaging/) - How to handle your Python packaging in Lambda with Serverless plugins.